keys961/influx-proxy/README.md

 * I removed prefix-match because it will make administrator confused.
 (For instance, we use `cpu.load` for measurement's name.
 The KEYMAPS  only has `cpu` key.
 It will use the `cpu` corresponding backends.)

+Deployment:

+It is recommended to deploy at least 2 proxies to provide HA in production environment.
+You can implement load balance on these proxies by F5, Nginx, LVS or HAProxy.

 ## Query Commands